snakey1980/githubpages/content/posts/secret-santa.md

      1000000 players took   1822ms and performed 2 shuffles
     10000000 players took 158218ms and performed 6 shuffles

 We don't have to shuffle more, but shuffling itself takes longer as we add players.
-On the last one my laptop lost its mind.
 So the lack of shuffling suggests that derangements remain fairly common even as the number of permutations goes through the roof (there are n! permutations of n elements).
-[It turns out](hthttps://en.wikipedia.org/wiki/Derangement#Limit_of_ratio_of_derangement_to_permutation_as_n_approaches_.E2.88.9E) that the ratio of permutations to derangements tends to 1/e as n approaches infinity.
-So we don't need to worry about that.
+[It turns out](https://en.wikipedia.org/wiki/Derangement#Limit_of_ratio_of_derangement_to_permutation_as_n_approaches_.E2.88.9E) that the ratio of permutations to derangements ends up approximately 1/e.

 #### Cycles